 Rather appropriately, something else that is (rather rapidly) becoming something of a Survivor from another era was captured in this first image - the BT KX100 telephone kiosk; this particular example retained a working telephone at the time of photographing, in November 2019.

 Both arms of the double bracket offered only a very short outreach.

 The left-hand example's bowl was not secured correctly, resulting in dirt entering the optic area.
 Despite this, a few weeks later, I happened to be passing the installation, and this lantern was lit.

 The other lantern appears to have had its bowl shot at with an airgun pellet, and a larger hole is present in its underside.

-Two control gear sets were sandwiched into the column base - one for a 250 W SON lamp; the other, for a 400 W SON lamp.
+Two control gear sets were sandwiched into the column base - one for a 250 Watt SON lamp; the other, for a 400 Watt SON lamp.
 The gear sets are installed upside-down, and the ignitors are hanging by their wires...yet, they work!

 As these Z8526s feature refractor bowls, instead of transparent bowls with a painted white diffuser spot in the centre, as mine has, they may be a newer version.

 From this angle, the left-hand example's canopy appears to be distorted, resulting in the gap between it and the bowl.
 A smaller hole is visible at the back of the bowl too, although unlike its counterpart, this appears to have been drilled from inside the bowl, and may be a modification made for assisting with allowing water to drain from the lantern, owing to the misshapen canopy.

 The bowl damage to the other lantern is more prominent in this view.